FAQs for Prospective MEM Students (Not Currently at UConn)

 I’m a Business Student.
 How do I transfer to MEM?

-If you are already in the School of Business on the Storrs Campus and would like to switch majors to MEM, and you are within your first semester of your freshmen year, you may submit an application through the School of Engineering to change majors and you will be automatically accepted.
+If you are already in the School of Business on the Storrs Campus and would like to switch majors to MEM, and you are within your first semester of your freshmen year, you may submit an application through the College of Engineering to change majors and you will be automatically accepted.

 If your first semester grades have posted, you will need to submit an application and go through the full process for acceptance, in which you should have successfully completed (with a grade of C or better) at least one of the required sciences (PHYS 1401Q, 1501Q or CHEM 1127Q), a required math (MATH 1131Q) and a business critical course (STAT 1000Q or 1100Q, ECON 1200 or 1201 or ACCT 2001).
 In addition, your cumulative GPA should also be a 2.79 or better.

 I’m not currently in Business or Engineering at UConn.
 How do I transfer to MEM?